SparrowFabrications/sparrowfabrications.github.io/holga-filter.md

 ## Holga 120 Cameras Filter Adapter
 Holga 120 cameras filter adapter.
 Please note the step up ring and filter required are shown but not included.
+Camera shown is not included.

 Designed by me from scratch to fit Holga 120 cameras.
 Requires a 43mm step up ring [such as this one]({{ site.amazon_43mm_step_up_ring_url }}) to suit whatever filters you wish to use.